mr-jaemin/ge-mri/B0fieldmap/README.md

 ### DICOM To NIfTI Converter
 We recommend to use [`dcm2niix`](https://github.com/rordenlab/dcm2niix) from Chris Rorden.
-- `dcm2niix` converts/split a B0 map series into a fieldmap in Hertz and the corresponding magnitude.
+- `dcm2niix` converts/split a B0 map series into a fieldmap image in Hertz and the corresponding magnitude image.

   For example: